Pat-Lafon/Cobb_Artifact/README.md

 ### RQ1

 The results in Table 1 can be reproduced by running Cobb on each of the benchmark files in `data/validation/*`.
-We provide a helpful script for this as `python3 scripts/synth.py underapproximation_type/data/validation/sizedlist/` (TODO: currently doesn't work because it's multithreading is clashing with the solver file) or each file can be run manually for easy inspection.
+We provide a helpful script for this which can be run on each benchmark directory:

+`python3 scripts/synth.py underapproximation_type/data/validation/sizedlist/`
+`python3 scripts/synth.py underapproximation_type/data/validation/sortedlist/`
+`python scripts/synth.py underapproximation_type/data/validation/uniquelist/`
+`python scripts/synth.py underapproximation_type/data/validation/duplicatelist/`
+`python scripts/synth.py underapproximation_type/data/validation/even_list/`
+`python scripts/synth.py underapproximation_type/data/validation/depthtree/`
+`python scripts/synth.py underapproximation_type/data/validation/complete_tree/`

+After each invocation like:
+`dune exec Cobb --no-buffer -- synthesis data/validation/uniquelist/prog1.ml` The corresponding files will be created/updated: `prog1.ml.abd` which contains the abduced type, `prog1.ml.syn` which contains the synthesized generator, and `prog1.ml.result.csv` which contains some statistics about the synthesis process.
+In general, we only expect minor changes in the time across various stages(though different hardware and environments may cause changes in solver behavior leading to deviations).

-Once all of the data has been collected(or just using the results files currently included), just run `make results` and view the produced latex table.
+Once all the data has been collected(or just using the results files currently included), just run `make results` and view the produced latex table.

 ### RQ2/3